chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 node from file
 -----------------------------------------------------
-The following ``knife node from file`` settings can be added to the knife.rb file:
+The following ``knife node from file`` settings can be added to the config.rb file:

 ``knife[:print_after]``
    Adds the the ``--print-after`` option.

 node list
 -----------------------------------------------------
-The following ``knife node list`` settings can be added to the knife.rb file:
+The following ``knife node list`` settings can be added to the config.rb file:

 ``knife[:environment]``
    Adds the the ``--environment`` option.

 node run list add
 -----------------------------------------------------
-The following ``knife node run list add`` settings can be added to the knife.rb file:
+The following ``knife node run list add`` settings can be added to the config.rb file:

 ``knife[:after]``
    Adds the the ``--after`` option.